dultimate/KOSS_Task_Calculator/README.md

-# KOSS_Task_Calculator
+# pyCalc

-This is the calculator made for KOSS Membership.
+A calculator made in python mimicing a scientific calculator .

 I have used the PySide package which is a Qt framework for Python, to implement this.